Principal Ed Weiss (Discipline 12th Grade A-Z)

 Our Athletic program continues to be a standard for schools in our area.
 The Wells Fargo Cup returned to Mt.
-Tabor for the 2017-2018 school year, solidifying our place as the top athletic program in the Piedmont Triad 3A Conference.
+Tabor for the 2018-2019 school year, solidifying our place as the top athletic program in the Piedmont Triad 3A Conference.
 We always get everyone’s best shot in competition and sportsmanship.
-Our teams earn conference championships regularly and represent us well in the playoffs including our boy's Cross Country Team who were the fall 2017 state champions and the men’s lacrosse team and their Final Four run.
-The men’s basketball team being in the Sweet 16!
-The girl's Tennis team had a final 8 showing in the fall of 2017.
+Our teams earn conference championships regularly and represent us well in the playoffs including our boy's Cross Country Team who finished in the top five in the state, and both football and boys' soccer were in the final four in the fall of 2019.
+The men’s basketball team made it to the Sweet 16!
 All of this takes place because Mount Tabor is fortunate to be home to some of the best coaches and student/athletes in Winston-Salem, State of North Carolina, and Southeast.